 Mass shooting events are tragic and often involved the most vulnerable sections of the population.
-However, the court finds that number of people killed and injured is statically insignificant compared to the number of lawful gun owners.
-As noted, Oregon has 38.3% of citizens who own firearms and of those, 49.8% are estimated to own magazines that hold 11 plus rounds meaning Oregon has 1.6 million lawful gun owners, 808,000 of whom have large capacity magazines in their possession.
-The court finds the large capacity magazine ban directed at 155 to 179 criminals who used firearms that committed heinous crimes, sometimes with large capacity magazines, in the last 42 years, causing 808,000 lawful citizens in the state to become into presumed criminals with an affirmative defense, not reasonable and unduly burdensome under Article I, § 27 pursuant to Christian.
+However, the court finds that number of people killed and injured is statistically insignificant compared to the number of lawful gun owners.
+As noted, Oregon has 38.3% of citizens who own firearms and of those, 49.8% of whom are estimated to own magazines that hold over ten rounds.
+This means Oregon has 1.6 million lawful gun owners, 808,000 of whom have large capacity magazines in their possession.
+The court finds the large capacity magazine ban directed at 155 criminals who used firearms, sometimes with large capacity magazines, to commit heinous crimes in the last 42 years that results in 808,000 lawful citizens becoming presumed criminals with an affirmative defense, not reasonable and unduly burdensome to those citizens' Article I, § 27 right.

 An affirmative defense places the burden on the accused to prove their right to possess the large capacity magazine by a preponderance of the evidence.
 See Oregon State Bar Books, Criminal Law in Oregon, section 19.1-2.
 Proof may consist of testimony subject to creditability determination by the fact finder.
 However, generally, proof is better bolstered by documentation.
-Mr. Springer noted in his testimony that none of the current large capacity magazine manufacturers place numbers on the magazines are not serialized.
-The court finds that presumptively, that fact alone will require a defendant, currently a lawful citizen, to give up their right against self-incrimination and testify that they had a large capacity magazine in their possession, but they owned it before Ballot Measure 114 went into effect.
-If they are not believed by a jury, they could go to jail for up to 364 days and be fined \$6,250.00.
+Mr. Springer noted in his testimony that none of the current large capacity magazine manufacturers place numbers on the magazines that can be associated with any type of registry meaning the magazines are not serialized.
+The court finds, presumptively, that fact alone will require a defendant, currently a lawful citizen, to give up their right against self-incrimination and testify against their interest that they had a large capacity magazine in their possession, but they owned it before Ballot Measure 114 went into effect.
+If they are not believed by a fact finder, they could go to jail for up to 364 days and be fined \$6,250.00.

-In other words, the possession of a large capacity is presumed illegal until the accused owner of the large capacity magazine proves otherwise in a court of law after the state had established a prima facia case of guilty and survives a motion for judgment of acquittal.20
+In other words, the possession of a large capacity is presumed illegal until the accused owner of the large capacity magazine proves otherwise in a court of law after the state had established a prima facia case of guilty which survived a motion for judgment of acquittal.20

-20 The court expressed significant concerns with the racial and socio-economic realities of this portion of the law including the indigent defense crisis and availability of lawyers along with the personal costs of being arrested and tried.
+20 The court expressed significant concerns with the racial and socio-economic realities of this portion of the law including large impact this could have on the current indigent defense crisis and the current